Lido Staked Matic (STMATIC) Price Reaches $0.46 on Major Exchanges

-Lido Staked Matic (STMATIC) traded 1.4% higher against the dollar during the 24-hour period ending at 7:00 AM Eastern on September 24th.
-One Lido Staked Matic token can now be bought for $0.46 or 0.00000725 BTC on popular exchanges.
-During the last week, Lido Staked Matic has traded 6.1% higher against the dollar.
-Lido Staked Matic has a total market cap of $56.07 million and $12,829.57 worth of Lido Staked Matic was traded on exchanges in the last 24 hours.
+Lido Staked Matic (STMATIC) traded 0.8% lower against the US dollar during the 24-hour period ending at 13:00 PM E.T. on September 24th.
+During the last week, Lido Staked Matic has traded 5.1% higher against the US dollar.
+One Lido Staked Matic token can currently be purchased for about $0.46 or 0.00000719 BTC on popular exchanges.
+Lido Staked Matic has a total market capitalization of $55.38 million and $4,684.77 worth of Lido Staked Matic was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.